Person8880/Shine/readme.txt

 An administration mod for Natural Selection 2.

 Currently a work in progress.
-I hope to have it fully working soon.

 The design goals are:
 - Be easy to extend and maintain.